 OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

-OpenTable makes money via a monthly subscription, booking and service fees, referral fees, as well as its own restaurant.
+OpenTable makes money via subscriptions, booking and service fees, advertising, referral fees, and by running its own restaurant.

 Founded in 1998, the company has risen to become the de-facto market leader for restaurant reservations in the United States.
 It went public in 2009 and was later acquired by Booking Holdings for $2.6 billion.